offsoc/forgejo/options/setting/config-cheat-sheet.md

 - <a name="repository.signing.SIGNING_KEY" href="#repository.signing.SIGNING_KEY">`repository.signing.SIGNING_KEY`</a>:
   GPG key to use to sign commits, Defaults to the default - that is the value of `git config --get user.signingkey` Run in the context of the <a href="#RUN_USER">`RUN_USER`</a>.
-  Switch to none to stop signing completely:
+  Switch to none to stop signing completely.:
   ```ini
   SIGNING_KEY = default
   ```